dtuuri/ai-fun/K12-CapitolConstruction.md

 Executed 8/2/2024 on ChatGPT 4o

+# Reflection #
+Notes:
+- In this instance I utilized Capital vs. the correct Capitol.
+Notice that it was automatically corrected and revised.
+- My orginal prompt ended at "Do you understand?" after the system said "Yes" I posted the topic.

+Future Application or Ideas:
+- The base query could be used for any prompt engingeering desired.
+I would suggest a new query for each topic using the prompt as you would not want a cross polination from prior engagement.
+- I could also add a statement "after providing all artifacts forget all information on the topic, I will give you another topic, you will forget what I just asked for"
+- I could reduce one manual process by including "Post your answers as markup data so I can copy and paste into an existing .md file and share on GitHub."

 # Prompt #
 I will supply you with a topic and an audience.
 I want you to create the following artifacts: